yeyo27/TFM/README.md

-# TFM
-Unveiling a Dynamic Virtual Assistant Powered by Vector Search.
+# Unveiling a Dynamic Virtual Assistant Powered by Vector Search.
 TFM of master in Big Data and Artificial Intelligence

 Steps to follow (initial prototype):